php-dev-br/laravel-doc-pt-br/billing.md

 Alternatively, you could allow Stripe to handle the payment confirmation for you.
 In this case, instead of redirecting to the payment confirmation page, you may [setup Stripe's automatic billing emails](https://dashboard.stripe.com/account/billing/automatic) in your Stripe dashboard.
 However, if an `IncompletePayment` exception is caught, you should still inform the user they will receive an email with further payment confirmation instructions.

 Incomplete payment exceptions may be thrown for the following methods: `charge`, `invoiceFor`, and `invoice` on the `Billable` user.
-When handling subscriptions, the `create` method on the `SubscriptionBuilder`, and the `incrementAndInvoice` and `swapAndInvoice` methods on the `Subscription` model may throw exceptions.
+When handling subscriptions, the `create` method on the `SubscriptionBuilder`, and the `incrementAndInvoice` and `swapAndInvoice` methods on the `Susbcription` model may throw exceptions.

 #### Incomplete and Past Due State

 When a payment needs additional confirmation, the subscription will remain in an `incomplete` or `past_due` state as indicated by its `stripe_status` database column.
-Cashier will automatically activate the customer's subscription via a webhook as soon as payment confirmation is complete.
+Cashier will make automatically activate the customer's subscription via a webhook as soon as payment confirmation is complete.

 For more information on `incomplete` and `past_due` states, please refer to [our additional documentation](#incomplete-and-past-due-status).